cbonoz/arbichain/README.md

 Traditional arbitration can be plagued by lengthy proceedings, cumbersome paperwork, and limited accessibility, leaving many individuals and businesses feeling disillusioned with the legal system.
 The opacity of the decision-making process and enforcement challenges can also erode trust in the fairness and integrity of traditional arbitration outcomes.

-By using the immutability of blockchain technology and artificial intelligence, we aim to address these common shortcomings of the current arbitration process.
-Through the use of smart contracts, we ensure that agreements are tamper-proof and automatically executed, eliminating the need for intermediaries and streamlining the resolution process.

 Arbichain provides a transparent and decentralized environment where evidence is securely stored on the blockchain, accessible to all parties involved.
 AI algorithms assist arbitrators in analyzing evidence objectively and making informed decisions, promoting fairness and impartiality in dispute resolution.

 Some arbitration apps may lack access to qualified legal professionals or experts in specific areas of law, limiting the quality and accuracy of legal advice or decisions provided to parties involved in disputes.
 Arbichain has a built in AI-advisor that's provided to the judge.
-Platforms like Kleros (kleros.com) exist, however requires using platform jurors and doesn't have as much flexibility to settle your own disputes without using their justice protocol / fee system.
+Platforms like Kleros (kleros.com) exist, however requires using platform jurors and doesn't have as much flexibility to settle your own disputes without using a justice protocol and/or fee system.

-Smart contracts prevent tampering with provided statements or evidence after they are provided.

 ### How it works